- This event has passed.

 Few American writers have been more concerned with the transformative power of science, and its unforeseen consequences, than Michael Crichton.
 In his work, Crichton demonstrated a keen ability to anticipate new technological developments long before they became reality and predict how even seemingly beneficial breakthroughs in biotechnology or artificial intelligence could quickly spiral out of their creators’ control.
 This fall, join the Linda Hall Library for a retrospective film series that considers how Crichton’s views on science and technology evolved during the final decades of the 20th century.

 Films will be screened at the UMKC Student Union Theater.
-A 30-minute audience discussion and Q&A will follow each screening.
+A pre-screening lightening round of trivia will begin prior to the screening.
+A 30-minute audience discussion and Q&A will follow each movie.

 About the December 9 film